Building A Better Soil: Demonstrations & Discussions Of Organic Soil Recipes

 The excitement is infectious Zen.
 It does become an obsession. :laughtwo: I know too little about soil building to speak to your own mix.
 I took the lazy way out with a kit.
 There are other, more experienced members who can help you with that.

 Welcome to the site, by the way.
-The adventure is only beginning. :battingeyelashes: :love:
+The adventure is only beginning. :battingeyelashes: :Love:

 Thank up you BB.
 I can't believe a simple tea didn't occur to me right from the beginning. :laughtwo: I'll start one right now.
 I'm planning on sending these into flower early and in smaller pots, but I can upcan them before doing so and give them at least 2-3 gallons.
 The shelf should accommodate this.

 You're a lifesaver, and I'll take the advisement on TM-7 to heart.
 I don't use it that often and even then in very small quantity.
 I'll study this issue a little more closely before I use it next.
-Again, lifesaver. :hug: :love:
+Again, lifesaver. :hugs: :love:

 Weigh it out on your scale...
 3/4 gm...
 I don't know what that looks like ...
 I've used a tsp to a gal. and had funky twisting leaves after.